qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

   val, res = rlayer.dataProvider().sample(QgsPointXY(15.30, 40.98), 1)

-The second method is using the :func:`identify() <qgis.core.QgsRasterDataProvider.identify>` method that returns a :class:`QgsRasterIdentifyResult <qgis.core.QgsRasterIdentifyResult>` object.
+The second method is using the :meth:`identify() <qgis.core.QgsRasterDataProvider.identify>` method that returns a :class:`QgsRasterIdentifyResult <qgis.core.QgsRasterIdentifyResult>` object.

 .. code-block:: python